Sam36502/Mad-Libs/README.md

 Hello there {your name}!
 ```

+If you want to add notes to your file that shouldn't be part of the story, you can use
+`#`.
+Anything following a `#` will be entirely ignored by the program.

 ## Additional Attributes
 You also have the oportunity to add some extra attributes to your file such as: